A scalable system to measure contrail formation on a per-flight basis: Introduction

 Evaluating the effectiveness of contrail avoidance is difficult without empirical observation.
 Observing enough contrails to do large-scale evaluation was previously a difficult problem, but the development of contrail detection machine learning models based on satellite imagery \cite{meijer2022contrail, Ng2023} has made it possible to automatically observe very large numbers of contrails with much higher accuracy than earlier approaches.

 In this work we use historical infrared images from the GOES-16 geostationary satellite to detect persistent contrails.
 Based on the distance between these contrails and recorded flight paths, we classify all flights as either making or not making contrails.
 Our method is fully automated and can be scaled to assess all flights over a wide area, for example this work covers an area including the entire contiguous United States over an aggregate period of 168 hours.
-We analyze the properties of the observed contrails, similar to previous works \cite{duda2004, vazqueznavarro2015} but with orders of magnitude more data.
+We analyze properties of the observed contrails such as their age, and dependence on flight density and time of day/year, similar to previous works \cite{duda2004, vazqueznavarro2015} but with orders of magnitude more data.

 Contrail avoidance requires the ability to predict which flights will make contrails.
 There has been considerable progress on developing models that can predict contrail formation \cite{schumann2012cocip, schumann2020cocip2, teoh2022aviation, fritz2020,yin2022}.
 However there has been no large-scale attempt to assess how accurately these models predict contrail formation on a per-flight basis.
 Multiple works \cite{gierens2020, Agarwal_2022} have shown that the critically important input of humidity in the upper atmosphere is often poorly predicted by weather forecasts.